Pensions in payment

 - Any increases to the pension have been applied.

 If your income is from a defined benefit scheme, it will increase according to the Rules of your scheme.
-Dependant upon the age of your pension, you may find that some of your pension increases while others do not.
+Dependent upon the age of your pension, you may find that some parts of your pension increase while others do not.
 You should check with your scheme administrator/provider to understand how the increases are applied to your pension.

 If your income is from an annuity purchased from a pension pot from a defined contribution scheme, it will only increase if you chose this option at the time of purchase.

 Click here to find out more about increases to pensions in payment.

 Always tell your scheme or provider of any changes to your contact details.

 Always tell your scheme or provider of any changes in your circumstances; for example if you remarry, your partner dies, you are in poor health etc.

 If you need more information, please contact us.
 A pension specialist from our team will be happy to help with whatever pensions-related question you have.
 Our help is always free.